cattymod/docs/docs/extensions/modals.md

 ## Notes

-All the modal creation related blocks in the Modals section do not wait until a button is pressed when the block runs.
-You'll have to use `wait until <(button pressed) = ()` to wait until it's finished.
+- All the modal creation related blocks in the Modals section do not wait until a button is pressed when the block runs.
+You'll have to use `wait until <(button pressed) = ()>` to wait until it's finished.

+- You can add extra buttons to prompts by using the `add button called (Text) to current modal` block in another script to add buttons.
+However, you’ll need to use `(button pressed)` to get the selected one as `(last prompt result)` will not provide it.